Wondering how to take your dog anywhere you go?

 Other than in-cabin, your dog or animal can travel in the plane’s cargo also.
 However, there are a lot of risks involved in it.
 But, if you have to leave your dog in the cargo, consider the following safety tips:

 While all of these steps will keep your dog safe, it is better that you keep your dog in the cabin with yourself.
-There are a number of incidences when the animals injured themselves during the travel and keeping your dog close to you will prevent any such situation.
+There are a number of incidents when the animals injured themselves during the trip, so keeping your dog close to you will prevent any such situation.

 We, at RealESALetter.com, help those suffering from mental health conditions.